Table of Contents

 Ready to take your dealership to the next level?
 Let’s connect!
 Call us today at 833-735-5998 to explore how Willowood Ventures can help you achieve your goals.
 Together, let’s accelerate the journey toward a more diverse and inclusive automotive industry.

-The location for the 2025 Annual NAMAD Membership Meeting has been announced.
+The location for the NAMAD 2025 45th Annual Membership Meeting has been announced.
 It will be held at the Legendary Wynn Las Vegas August 26th – 29th 2025.
 More details will be set to come, this next meeting will surely be one for the books!
+You can click here to register!

 What is NAMAD?

 NAMAD stands for the National Association of Minority Automobile Dealers.
-Founded in 1980, NAMAD advocates for diversity and inclusion within the automotive industry.
-The organization works with policymakers and manufacturers to establish equitable business practices for minority entrepreneurs and employees.
+Founded in 1980, it advocates for diversity and inclusion in the automotive industry.
+NAMAD works with policymakers and manufacturers to promote fair business practices for minority entrepreneurs and employees.

 What is NAMAD's mission?

-NAMAD’s mission is to increase the presence and participation of minority-owned dealerships and promote diversity across the automotive industry.
-This includes advocating for workplace diversity, supplier diversity, and supporting minority engagement in retail and service sectors, as well as increasing minority ownership of dealerships.
+NAMAD's mission is to increase the presence of minority-owned dealerships and promote diversity across the automotive sector.
+This includes advocating for workplace diversity, supplier diversity, and expanding minority ownership of dealerships across America.

 Why is NAMAD's work important?

-The automotive industry is a significant part of the U.S. economy.
-However, minority representation in dealership ownership has not kept pace with changing demographics.
-NAMAD's work is essential because minorities are projected to become the majority population in the U.S. by 2043, and their inclusion in the industry is vital to its future success.
+The automotive industry is a major part of the U.S. economy.
+However, minority dealership ownership has lagged behind changing demographics.
+NAMAD's work is essential because minorities are projected to be the majority population in the U.S. by 2043, and their inclusion in the industry is essential for its future success.

 What are some of NAMAD's accomplishments?